Watch my free on-demand Bricks masterclass Join Now

 My conclusion?

-For writing and editing content—YES.
+For writing and editing content—no problem.

-For actually building the website—BIG THUMBS DOWN.
+For actually building a website—BIG THUMBS DOWN.

 And I see no signs of that getting better any time soon, even with necessary add-ons like the excellent GenerateBlocks.

-My mind remains open, but for now, using the block editor to actually build websites…
+My mind always remains open.
+But for now, using the block editor to actually build websites… it’s a hard ‘no’ from me.

 Bricks FTW